Table of Contents

 Client-Side Processing

 For documents, use our PDF Tools to merge, split, or compress files entirely in your browser before sharing.
 No upload to external servers means no exposure.
+This approach is especially important when working with contracts, tax documents, or any file containing personal information.

 Best Practices for Secure Sharing